eedalong/dl_demosaic/README.md

 ### like moire, hard training patches

 ### hard negative mining
- adjust a ratio of datasets
+* adjust a ratio of datasets
+* Using PSNR, SSIM, HDR-VDP2, save patches(hard) to image files with labels.

 ### weighted least squares for loss function
  is this loss function exist in pytorch ?